 Having transformed the way people work in London, the coworking revolution is now shifting the landscape of Manchester.
-The high costs and long contracts for commercial properties have traditionally been off-putting for start-ups, newer businesses and those looking for offices.
-But Manchester’s recent crop of coworking spaces offer a refreshing amount of flexibility.
+The high costs and long contracts for commercial properties have traditionally been off-putting for startups, newer businesses and those looking for offices.
+But Manchester’s recent crop of coworking spaces offers a refreshing amount of flexibility.

-One key advantage of using coworking spaces is that providers are forced to be competitive and offer ever better facilities.
+One key advantage of coworking spaces is that providers are forced to be competitive and offer amazing facilities.
 If people are unhappy with what they offer, they can move elsewhere without being hampered by the usual 5-year lease.
 Consequently, the bar is set high and this shows in Manchester.

 Manchester’s coworking spaces are an eclectic bunch, including Grade II listed buildings, warehouse conversions, a renovated electronics factory and a pay by the minute coffee shop.
-They cater for the needs of almost any industry, from science to video game production.
-However specific your requirements for a coworking space are, you can be sure to find somewhere to fulfill them in Manchester.
-In addition, they offer attractive environments and positive atmospheres.
+They cater for the needs of almost any industry, from retail to video game production.
+However specific your requirements for a coworking space are, you can be sure to find somewhere to fulfil them in Manchester.

 Where?
 101 Princess Street, Manchester

 What?
-This coworking space from Accelerate Places provides office space in a Grade-II listed building within the center of Manchester.
-The building might be beautiful, but Accelerate Places believe it takes more than a good location to create the best coworking space.
+This coworking space from Accelerate Places provides office space in a Grade-II listed building within the centre of Manchester.
+The building might be beautiful, but Accelerate Places believe it takes more than good design to create the best coworking space.
 At 101 Princess Street, you will also find a thriving community and positive atmosphere, ideal for making connections.
 For over 18 years, they have been providing businesses with the necessary tools for rapid growth, including access to mentorships and professional services.

 Where?
 Beehive Mill, Jersey Street, M46 JG, Manchester